Drennan98/Software-Engineer-Task/README.md

 - **Kanban Board:** A Kanban Board to order tasks and manage backlog.
 See screenshot of my 4th project from my diploma.

 ![Kanban Board](images/kanban.png)

+- **MoSCoW Prioritization:** For prioritising tasks and implementing the "Must Have"'s.

+## 6. Monitoring

+- **Datadog:** Track performance and server health.

+## 7. UX/UI Testing

+- Conduct user testing and gather feedback ensuring its intuitive and easy to use.
+Using Lighthouse audits from Google Dev Tools and using code validators and linters to ensure everything is in order.